What is Expungement?

 An expungement is a legal order from a Judge that requires the prosecutors/district attorneys, state police, local police, and other state criminal justice agencies to ERASE something from a record.

-An expungement can be for an entire arrest, or for individual charges from an arrest; and it can be for a conviction.
+An expungement can be for an entire arrest, or for individual charges from an arrest; and it can be for a conviction under certain limited conditions, such as being over 70 years of age and arrest-free for 10 years.
 In Pennsylvania, arrests can no longer be seen on the public website, but they are available to police, prosecutors, and organizations using the FBI records check as part of background investigations.

 For a more detailed overview of understanding criminal records and expungement eligibility in Pennsylvania, visit our Self Help page.